FBA History and Current Update

 The FBA’s executive committee meets the third Monday of the month to address and review issues related to the organization.
 The group currently meets at the Lower Southampton Library and the meeting is hosted by Assistant Librarian Linda Pupkiewicz.

-The FBA is celebrated its 60th anniversary in 2009.
+The FBA is celebrating its 66th anniversary in 2015.

 Compiled from a history by the late E. Dillwyn Darlington with additions and updates by Stu Coren.